How to support someone with anxiety

 The most important thing is to let them know that you are there for them no matter what.

-For more information read our article on talking about mental health, you can also read more about things you shouldn’t say to someone who has a mental health difficulty.
+For more information read our article on talking about mental health, you can also read more about things to avoid saying to someone who has a mental health difficulty.